-In this case, Aviatrix Controller performs the orchestration function in managing route propagation and Aviatrix Transit gateways are used to connect two TGWs.
+In this case, Aviatrix Controller performs the orchestration function in managing route propagation and Aviatrix Transit Gateways are used to connect two AWS TGWs.

-Design Note: Implementing TGW with VPN backup design could lead to asymmetric routing i.e with traffic from AWS to on-premises traversing the DX as inteneded while traffic from on-premises to AWS traversing the IPSec VPN tunnel instead.
+Design Note: Implementing TGW with VPN backup design could lead to asymmetric routing, that is, with traffic from AWS to on-premises traversing the DX as intended while traffic from on-premises to AWS traversing the IPsec VPN tunnel instead.

 Traffic from AWS to on-premise prefers the AWS DXGW over the VPN connection because the TGW effectively sets a higher “local preference” (LOCAL_PREF) on the DXGW BGP sessions (refer to Route Evaluation Order as outlined in the AWS Transit Gateway documentation).

 For traffic from on-premises to AWS, the DX path should be preferred because AWS sets a Multi Exit Discriminator (MED) value of 100 on BGP sessions over VPN links as compared to the default value of 0 over the DX path.
 This works well in the case DX and VPN are used with a Virtual Private Gateway (VGW) as the same AS is announced over both connections but in case of the TGW, the DX path uses a different ASN compared to the VPN path.